Achievable logoAchievable logo

 Feedback

 Brokerage firms are required to provide SIPC insurance to all customers.
-The Securities Investor Protection Corporation (SIPC) is an industry-funded non-profit organization that provides insurance to brokerage firm customers in the event of a broker-dealer’s bankruptcy.
-If a brokerage firm becomes insolvent, SIPC works to ensure their customers receive the assets in their accounts.
+The Securities Investor Protection Corporation (SIPC) is an industry-funded nonprofit organization that provides insurance to brokerage customers if a broker-dealer goes bankrupt.
+If a brokerage firm becomes insolvent, SIPC works to help customers receive the securities and cash that should be in their accounts.

-SIPC insurance covers brokerage firm customers up to $500,000 of securities and cash per registration, but no more than $250,000 in cash.
-When a customer has a margin account, only their equity is covered.
-Meaning, any money owed to the broker-dealer must first be deducted from the customer’s assets prior to applying for SIPC coverage.
-If a customer exceeds the limits of SIPC insurance, they become general creditors of the broker-dealer.
+SIPC insurance covers brokerage customers up to $500,000 of securities and cash per registration, but no more than $250,000 in cash.
+If a customer has a margin account, only the customer’s equity is covered.
+That means any amount the customer owes the broker-dealer must be subtracted from the customer’s assets before SIPC coverage is applied.
+If a customer’s claim exceeds SIPC limits, the customer becomes a general creditor of the broker-dealer.

-A new coverage is provided for each separate registration.
-Essentially, a new coverage is obtained when a new owner is involved.
-For example, if you own an individual account, plus a joint account with your spouse, you have two separate SIPC coverages.
-However, if you own an individual cash account and an individual margin account, both are under individual registration.
-SIPC provides only one coverage for the two accounts.
+A separate SIPC coverage limit applies to each separate registration.
+In general, you get a new coverage limit when a different owner is involved.
+For example, if you have an individual account and a joint account with your spouse, those are two separate registrations, so you have two separate SIPC coverages.
+However, if you have an individual cash account and an individual margin account, both accounts are under the same individual registration, so SIPC provides only one coverage for the two accounts.

-When a customer opens an account, they must be provided with confirmation of SIPC coverage.
-Additionally, the broker-dealer must provide ongoing annual confirmations of SIPC coverage to each customer.
+When a customer opens an account, the broker-dealer must provide confirmation of SIPC coverage.
+The broker-dealer must also provide annual confirmations of SIPC coverage to each customer.

-SIPC insurance only covers broker-dealer failure and does not cover market risk.
-If an investor makes a bad investment decision, SIPC insurance does not cover their losses.
+SIPC insurance covers broker-dealer failure only; it does not cover market risk.
+If an investor loses money because an investment declines in value, SIPC insurance does not cover those losses.

 Key points